Pengrey/SRC/SRC/Project 1/Report.md

 ```

 ##### ACL Application
-The application of these ACLs where applied as follows:
+The application of these ACLs were applied as follows:
 ```sql
 # Apply ACLs to Zone Policies
 set zone-policy zone DMZ from INSIDE firewall name RESTRICTED